-Earnest Hemingway was known to write while standing, an unusual with apparently helpful technique.
+Ernest Hemingway was known to write while standing, an unusual with apparently helpful technique.
 He is described as standing for hours at a time, shifting his weight from foot to foot while writing.
 On a good day, he could go through several pencils.

 Later in life, Hemingway suffered from depression

 Throughout his life Hemingway suffered injuries in a number of accidents, from his two plane crashes in Africa to the occasion in his twenties when he pulled a skylight down on his head.
-He also suffered from malaria, skin cancer, high blood pressure, and numerous other long and short term ailments.
+He also suffered from malaria, skin cancer, high blood pressure, and numerous other long and short-term ailments.
 Hemingway also suffered at least six very serious concussions.

-The plane crashes which also killed him left him with sprained limbs, a dislocated shoulder, crushed vertebra, a reputed liver, spleen, and kidneys as well as first degree burns.
+The plane crashes which also killed him left him with sprained limbs, a dislocated shoulder, a crushed vertebra, a reputed liver, spleen, and kidneys as well as first-degree burns.
 Before his death he was unable to write, feeling as though he’d lost the purpose in his life.
 He was treated with electroshock therapy which further impaired his writing ability and worsened his depression.
 There are reports of several attempted suicides before he succeeded in 1961.

 He stole a urinal from his favorite bar